-When an article is reviewed, we ask three reviewers to read and assess the article.
+When an article is reviewed, we ask two reviewers to read and assess the article.
 All papers will be read by someone further along in their studies, i.e. third year students will read first and second year submissions, postgraduate students will review submissions by honours students.
 Where possible, we will endeavour to match submissions to areas of reviewer’s expertise.
 This makes it important that you’ve been specifc and honest about your interests in your reviewer application.

 To complete the review, you will fill out a checklist-style review form, choosing the closest given option to your opinion on the article and making comments.
 Criteria we ask you to assess include writing style and expression, the argument, use of primary sources, engagement with academic debate and originality.
 The opinions of the three reviewers are used to decide whether the work is suitable to be published.